Project 2 on Machine Learning, deadline November 4 (Midnight)

 5. Add RMSprop and Adam to your library of methods for tuning the learning rate.

-The lecture notes from weeks 39 and 40contain more details and code examples.
+The lecture notes from weeks 39 and 40 contain more details and code examples.
 Feel free to use these examples.

 1. Replace thereafter your analytical gradient with either Autograd or JAX